-- · Compare the policy concerning the revenue recognition with the accounting standards, in order to assess the appropriateness of the policy adopted by the Company. - · Inspect the main compositions of the revenue through review the sales contract to verify the authenticity of transaction and confirm whether the timing of recognition matches with accounting policies and standards.
+- · Compare the policy concerning the revenue recognition with the accounting standards, in order to assess the appropriateness of the policy adopted by Hong Pu Real Estate Development Co., Ltd. and its subsidiaries. - · Inspect the main compositions of the revenue through review the sales contract to verify the authenticity of transaction and confirm whether the timing of recognition matches with accounting policies and standards.